C4G/Frontline1/README.md

-# Homelessness Backend
+# Homelessness
-This is the backend for the Homelessness project for United Way Metro Atlanta.
+This solution holds the backend for the Homelessness project for United Way Metro Atlanta.

 ## Steps to run locally
 1. Install PsotgreSQL locally.
 Make sure the username and password locally is "postgres"